Plastic Bag and Film Recycling

 - All empty, clean and dry bags labeled #2 or #4

-DO NOT include the following: The following items are considered contaminates and cannot be recycled.
+The following items are considered contaminates and cannot be recycled:

-Nine retailers in Lake County, Illinois have participated in the pilot program:
+Nine retailers in Lake County, IL have opted to participate in the pilot program:

 - Butera Market